 I think this is a critical period for us.

-I did write my newsletter today, which people can get for free at Gingrich Productions.com on what is the value of an American city.
+I did write my newsletter today, which people can get for free at gingrichproductions.com, on what is the value of an American city.

-I think we have to take very seriously what's at stake with nuclear weapons, and I'm gonna be writing several newsletters the next week on what we need to do to have a much deeper and more effective defense system against nuclear weapons, but I think the president's moving in exactly the right direction, and he's doing it as a team, and they're mutually reinforcing when the president says something strong in rhetoric.
+And I'm going to be writing several newsletters the next week on what we need to do to have a much deeper and more effective defense system against nuclear weapons.

-Mattis comes along and says, by the way, we can back it up militarily and make it happen.
+When the president says something strong in rhetoric, Mattis comes along and says, by the way, we can back it up militarily and make it happen.

-All right, based on our earlier discussion and based on what you're saying here.
+All right, based on our earlier discussion and based on what you're saying here, I mean, have you spoken with the president?

 Have you spoken with Mitch McConnell?